 Rather, a court would become aware of your child support arrearage through something known as an enforcement case.
 An enforcement case seeks to enforce the terms of a court order on a range of subjects.
 When it comes to paying child support, you would be taken to court either by your co-parent or the Office of the Attorney General for failing to pay child support on time or in full.

 Note that the Office of the Attorney General does not represent your co-parent in an enforcement case.
-Yes, the OAG can and does file enforcement cases for child support which can give the impression that they represent co-parent in the case.
+Yes, the OAG can and does file enforcement cases for child support, which can give the impression that they represent co-parent in the case.
 However, the truth of the matter is that the OAG represents the state of Texas and may be paying for benefits on behalf of your child in the form of health insurance or food stamps.
 In that case, the OAG is trying to prevent a situation where the state is paying your child benefits while their parent does not pay child support.

 The Role of the Texas Attorney General in Child Support Enforcement

-The OAG would also be working with the goal in mind to not put your co-parent in a position where he or she needs to enroll your child into a benefits program due to their not receiving the child support needed to care for your child.
+The OAG would also be working with the goal in mind to not put your co-parent in a position where he or she need to enroll your child into a benefits program due to their not receiving the child support needed to care for your child.
 As you can see, the OAG has many motivations to keep track of child support and ensure its proper payment.
-Do not be surprised if you miss a child support payment to find that the OAG files an enforcement action against you either on its motion or because your co-parent have contacted them first.
+Do not be surprised if you miss a child support payment to find that the OAG files an enforcement action against you either on its motion or because your co-parent has contacted them first.

 As you can see, while a family court judge will not constantly monitor the state of your child support payments, other entities will be doing so.
 The OAG has a group of attorneys who specifically work to ensure the proper payment of child support.
 These are lawyers who file enforcement cases every single day regarding situations very similar to your own.